mikihau/reading-notes/designing-data-intensive-applications.md

                - for snapshot isolation in a distributed db, generating a monotonically increasing transaction ids becomes a bottleneck (for a single instance db a counter is sufficient)
                - Google's Spanner implementation waits for the confidence interval before commit read-write transactions to make sure the read transactions don't overlap with the read-write transaction
      - process pauses
-          - example: get incoming request -> check if lease expiry is at least 10 seconds later otherwise renew lease -> if lease is valid (if thread is preempted here for over 10 seconds, it'll process the request with an expired lease), process request
+          - example: get incoming request -> check if lease expiry is at least 10 seconds later otherwise renew lease -> if lease is valid (if thread is preempted here for over 10 seconds, it'll process the request with an expired lease), process request (solution: use a fencing token on the server side)
           - possible causes
                - garbage collection stops the world (can spend up to minutes)
                - on virtual machines, can get suspended and restarted for live migration